abmahmoodi/aparat_bot/README.md

 # Aparat Bot
-This is a Telehram bot to search and wach aparat.com videos.
+This is a Telegram bot to search and watch aparat.com videos.